Ameet Mehta: Lawyer

 He is Managing Partner currently heading the law firm "Solicis Lex", Partner in Zurich Media House LLP, Trustee at Himgiri Gurukul Trust with Yoga Institute Chairperson Hansaben Yogendra and legal advisor for CA firm JBTM Associates LLP.
 He is also on board of various companies, trustee and governing councils in many organizations.
 He is Global Director with Jain International Organization commonly called as JIO.
 He was instrumental in setting up Samuhik Vivah Sanstha formed by Charity Commissioner for mass marriages for economically deprived class of people in State of Maharashtra.
-He is also National Advisor along with MLA Ashish Shelar for BJ Films and TV Industries Association, a prominent Union which looks after necessities of Film artists.
+He is also National Advisor along with MLA Ashish Shelar for BJ Films and TV Industries Association, a prominent Union which looks after the necessities of Film artists.
 He has been prominent and vocal in his concerns on cooperative issues and Indian property laws.
 He has also represented former Union Home Minister Sushilkumar Shinde in a contempt case.
 He has advised on the interpretation of the Real Estate Regulatory Act, RERA and was on the advisory committee while drafting of RERA bill.
+He is also academic council member of Maharashtra national law University.
 He is an expert in many subjects of law and works closely with law professionals in Dubai, the United States, Switzerland, UK and Israel.
 He is a co-author for Ready Reckoner's (a stamp duty and property valuation book) for Mumbai.
 He has also been a pioneer in many conveyance matters in Mumbai.
-He has been Lawyer of many film celebrities, representing late actress Sadhana for several years, representing Vijayta Pandit, Lalit Pandit and the family, Raza Murad's Family, Poonam Dhillon, Jeetendra, Bhagyashree, Fashion Designer Shaina NC, Director Anees Bazmee and many others.
+He has been Lawyer of many film celebrities, representing late actress Sadhana for several years, representing Vijayta Pandit, Lalit Pandit and the family, Raza Murad's Family, Poonam Dhillon, Jeetendra, Bhagyashree, Fashion Designer Shaina NC, Director Anees Bazmee,Akashdeep & Sheeba and many others.
+Recently he was selected to recommend Amnesty Scheme with few prominent members in Mumbai and assigned task to study how OC can be given more than 25000 Societies in Mumbai.

 Political career

 Mehta started his political career as a leader of the student wing.
 He was in charge of the Professional Cell BJYM in the national team of BJYM, BJP District General Secretary in Mumbai North West, President – Legal Cell, BJP Mumbai.
-He has been closely associated with former Governor Ram Naik of Uttar Pradesh and other political leaders in the BJP such as M.P Gopal Shetty, Poonam Mahajan in the BJYM Team, during his early days MLA and former Cabinet Minister Advocate Ashish Shelar, former Minister Prakash Mehta, former Minister and MLA Yogesh Sagar, MLA and former Minister Vidya Thakur, MLA Raj Purohit and Maharashtra Leader Jaiprakash Thakur.
-He has also been associated with Trustee of Giants Welfare Organization and BJP Leader Shaina NC, Censor Board Appellate Member Poonam Dhillon, former General Secretary of BJP Mumbai and Ex-Treasurer of Siddhi Vinayak Temple Sumant Ghaisas, and received recognition at the hands of SVKM Chairman Amrishbhai Patel.
+He has been closely associated with former Governor Ram Naik of Uttar Pradesh and other political leaders in the BJP such as M.P Gopal Shetty, Poonam Mahajan in the BJYM Team, during his early days with MLA and Cabinet Minister Advocate Ashish Shelar, former Minister Prakash Mehta, former Minister and MLA Yogesh Sagar, MLA and former Minister Vidya Thakur, MLA Raj Purohit and Maharashtra BJP Leader Jaiprakash Thakur.
+He has also been associated with Trustee of Giants Welfare Organization and BJP Leader Shaina NC, Censor Board Appellate Member Poonam Dhillon, former General Secretary of BJP Mumbai and Ex-Treasurer of Siddhi Vinayak Temple Sumant Ghaisas, and received recognition at the hands of SVKM Chairman Amrish bhai Patel.
 He visited the United States in 2015 to spread awareness of the newly elected BJP government and reach out to Indians residing there, attending several events around the country.